rgary/gcd_project/CodeBook.md

 ---
 ## Description

-The dataset presented in the file 'tidyUCI_HAR.txt' is a distillation of some files found in the zip archive 'getdata_projectfiles_UCI HAR Dataset.zip'[1].
+The dataset presented in the file 'tidyUCI_HAR.txt' is a distillation of some of the files found in the zip archive 'getdata_projectfiles_UCI HAR Dataset.zip'[1].
 There are several files containing raw data from the experiments and two datasets ("training" and "test") that consist of values derrived from the raw data.
 The training and test datasets are structurally identical and vary only in the number of rows and the specific values stored in each.
 Each of these datasets is made up of three files, one each that contains the subject, the data (X values), and the activity-labels (y values).

 The collection and preprocessing of the original data is described in the excerpt from the original README.txt[1]: